efeslab/agamotto/artifact/README.md

 Then, run:
 ```
 cd artifact/results
-IAN: TODO
+./graph_performance.py {pmdk,recipe,memcached,nvm-direct,redis}
 ```

-This should provide output similar to the following:

-IAN: TODO
+This generates `{pmdk,recipe,memcached,nvm-direct,redis}.pdf` in the same directory.
+These graphs represent the performance of <span style="font-variant:small-caps;">Agamotto</span>'s search strategy versus <span style="font-variant:small-caps;">Klee</span>'s default search strategy, and should be similar to the results shown in the evaluation in our paper.

 Note that this experiment is dependent on the underlying CPU for timing and may vary.